V-Cent/TTE/docs/tech/tov.md

 Overlimit has special effects depending on the level of overlimit used (higher levels also have the effects of lower ones):

 - Lv.1: No special effects.
-- Lv.2: All attacks OTG and deal increased damage to downed enemies.
+- Lv.2: All attacks restand and deal increased damage to downed enemies.
 - Lv.3: No TP is consumed for using artes.
 Mystic artes are enabled for use by holding the normal attack button after an arcane arte or burst arte.
 - Lv.4: Characters will be invincible from enemies attack.
 Be careful since you (and enemies) can still be stunned!